Jefferson’s Priest –

 Or join us on Facebook Live starting 4/13 at 7pm.

 Although it is not required, we encourage attendees to become ACHS members.
 Your support helps us to produce this speaker series and all of our online outreach.

 BECOME A MEMBER!!

 COVID – 19 UPDATES

-The Historical Society is closed except for by-appointment use of the Research Library.
+The ACHS is closed except for by-appointment use of the Research Library.
 We are offering hours M-F, 8am to 4pm, and on Saturdays, 10am to 2pm.
-To make an appointment, call 434-296-1492 or email the Librarian at [email protected]story.org.
+To make an appointment, call 434-296-1492 or email us [email protected].

-We value the health and safety of our visitors, library patrons, volunteers, staff, members, and the community at large.
-We are living through unique times but are dedicated to opening our museum, library, and programs to the public as soon as we can safely do so.
+We value the health and safety of our library patrons, volunteers, staff, and the community at large.
+We are living through unique times but are dedicated to opening our museum and programs to the public as soon as we can safely do so.
 Thank you for your interest and support of the Albemarle Charlottesville Historical Society.
 We wish everyone well and look forward to seeing you at the research library or at one of our online virtual online programs!
-Check out our Calendar for program schedule.
+Check out our Calendar page for program schedule.

-If you are experiencing COVID symptoms, feel ill, or have had a known exposure within the past two weeks, please do not visit us.
-Anyone who is feeling ill, been exposed, or has traveled to an area with higher infection rates should wait two weeks before visiting us.
+If you are experiencing COVID symptoms, feel ill, or have had a known exposure within the past 10 days, please do not visit us.
+Anyone who is feeling ill, been exposed, or has traveled to an area with higher infection rates should wait 10 days before visiting us.

-In order to protect our visitors, staff, and volunteers, we request that you follow these guidelines when visiting us:
+In order to protect our library patrons, staff, and volunteers, we request that you follow these guidelines when visiting us:

 - Masks are required in any indoor space.
-We encourage you to bring your own, but we do have some available by request.
+We encourage you to bring your own, but we do have masks available by request.